bfeif/personal-website/content/posts/refactoring-a-data-scientists-survival-guide.md

 And now, you want to add an additional comparison for `XGBoost` before handing it off to some engineers to run it on a much larger dataset.
 But first, you smell something is amiss... are you really going to create a new function, `evaluate_xgboost_model()`? `evaluate_adaboost_model()` and `evaluate_random_forest_model()` already appear to have a lot of repeated code that you'd have to copy and paste.

-Well, if you find yourself needing to copy and paste code, it's usually a hint to refactor--let's rather pull up the function `evaluate_model`, which will take in the model of interest as an argument:
+Well, if you find yourself needing to copy and paste code, it's usually a hint to refactor.
+To fix this case of duplicated code, we'll use the "pull up function" refactoring, in which we extract a generalized version of two nearly identical functions<sup>\*</sup>.
+More specifically, we'll pull up a function `evaluate_model()`, which will take in the model of interest as an argument, thus deprecating `evaluate_adaboost_model()` and `evaluate_random_forest_model()`:

 ```python
 import pandas as pd